HelloYiHan/GraphSort/README.md

 ```

 ## Cite
-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use GraphSort in your work:
-> Yi Han, et al. (2020).
-GraphSort: a geometric deep learning algorithm for in silico dissecting cell compositions in bulk expression data.
-In preparation.
+> Han, Y. et al. (2020) GraphSort: a geometric deep learning algorithm for in silico dissecting cell compositions in bulk expression data.
+Manuscript submitted for publication.